SandyRodger/capstone/W1_D4_functional_system_design_&_caches_CDN/caching_reading.md

 - faster than retrieving data from the remote source

 ### Database caching
+- seems like a contradiction, what it means is: using the memory on the database server:
+  - analogy of a bookshelf outside the main library.
 - stores frequently accessed data in the database itself
 - reduces the need to access external storage